The Sooner Is The Better

 The Sooner, the Better: Why Procrastination is Your Enemy and How to Conquer It

 Procrastination.
-That insidious thief of time, energy, and peace of mind.
+So that insidious thief of time, energy, and peace of mind.
 We all know it, many of us struggle with it, and few of us truly conquer it.
 But what if I told you that the sooner you address your procrastination, the better your life will be?
-This article will delve into the psychology of procrastination, explore its detrimental effects, and provide practical strategies to overcome this common yet debilitating habit.
-We'll uncover why that nagging feeling of "I should be doing this" is so hard to ignore – and more importantly, how to finally silence it.
+This article will dig into the psychology of procrastination, explore its detrimental effects, and provide practical strategies to overcome this common yet debilitating habit.
+We'll uncover why that nagging feeling of "I should be doing this" is so hard to ignore – and more importantly, how to finally silence it But it adds up..

 Understanding the Psychology of Procrastination: Why We Delay